-A. You have approximately 6 weeks to complete and submit Report 1, then a further 5 weeks to complete and submit Report 2.
+A. You have approximately 6 weeks to complete and submit Report 1, then a further 6 weeks to complete and submit Report 2.
 Please be aware of the following conditions:

-The "Due Dates" recorded on the assignment pages (and in the Calendar entry for the course) are the final dates of submission without penalty.

-For 6 days following those "Due Dates" reports may be submitted, but will be subject to a mark deduction of 10 marks per late day.
+- The "Due Dates" recorded on the assignment pages (and in the Calendar entry for the course) are the final dates of submission without penalty. - For 5 days following those "Due Dates" (including weekend days) reports may be submitted, but will be subject to a mark deduction of 10 % per late day.
 No reports will be accepted after that.